Who is designing and leading the SDSU Flexible Course Institute (Flex-CDI)?

-The SDSU Flexible Summer Course Institute has been designed by SDSU faculty and ITS Instructional Designers with the needs of our own SDSU faculty and students at its heart.
+The SDSU Flexible Course Design Institute (Flex-CDI) has been designed by SDSU faculty and ITS Instructional Designers with the needs of our own SDSU faculty and students at its heart.
 The faculty peer mentors who will guide participants through the carefully-designed modules are all experts, who have extensive teaching experience in online or hybrid modalities.
 The Institute’s module designers and peer mentors are your SDSU colleagues who are faculty from the various colleges across the university.
 What we hope will make this endeavor successful is that it is faculty helping faculty in an effort to do right by our students in Fall 2020.

 I am faculty, but for whatever reason am not able to participate in this training.
 What can I do?